gkrieg/mmunin/README.md

 ## Installation

 Installation requires the cplex and halp packages.
 Building the hypergraph files requires a biopax parser from Ritz et al. available here: https://github.com/annaritz/pathway-connectivity.
+Hypergraph files should be placed in the hypergraphs/ directory.

+## The node_dict.pkl file

+Mmunin depends on a node_dict.pkl file that gives a translation between the pathway commons ID given to nodes and a human-readable name.
+The pkl file is a python pickle-compressed dictionary that maps the node names to the human-readable ones.
+A new node_dict.pkl file will need to be created for each dataset.

 ## Running the code

-To run the code, use the following on the command line:
+To run the code for a single target, use the following on the command line:
 `python run.py --name <dataset name> --cyclicparallel --target <target name>` where dataset name is the name given to the -hyperedges.txt and -hypernodes.txt files, and target name is the name of the target in the same files.

+For pathway reconstruction instances, use the following command:
+`python run.py --name <dataset name> --pathwayreconstruct --pathway <pathway ID>` where the pathway ID is the Reactome pathway ID (ex.
+R-HSA-1222538).